janina-rinke/HGT_in_ants/README.md

 ```bash
 ./perl_scripts/2_run_rna_mapping_wholegenome.pl
 ```

-### 4.1 Python scripts
+### 04. Python Scripts (`.py`)
+This folder contains a script to plot a pie chart of all bacterial donors of HGTs.

-This script was used to create a donut plot of the bacterial donors of HGTs, which is visualized in Figure 2.
+The script was used to create a donut plot of the bacterial donors of HGTs, which is visualized in Figure 2.
 ```bash
 ./python_scripts/1_Bacterial_distribution_piechart.ipynb
 ```

-### 5.1 R scripts
+### 05. R Scripts (`.Rmd`)
 In this folder, the main analyses for HGT candidates can be found.
 All scripts have been written in RStudio 4.3.1.

 #### GAGA HGT finder analysis